 Educators present internet safety, scam precaution and identity theft programs.
 Staff assists constituents and coordinates Mobile Offices, Prescription Drug Take Backs, Rutledge Roundtables, Military and Veterans Initiative, events and other education efforts.

 Attorneys in the Criminal Department represent the State in lawsuits filed by defendants challenging the constitutionality of their convictions and sentences.

 Law enforcement officers and attorneys investigate and prosecute violations of State and federal laws involving Medicaid providers and the abuse or neglect of patients in long-term care facilities.
 The Medicaid Fraud Control Unit also partners with federal and State agencies to investigate Social Security Disability fraud

 Attorneys draft legal opinions requested by State officials.
-The Opinions Department is also responsible for review of interlocal cooperation agreements, approval of popular names and ballot titles for initiatives and referendums of statewide impact and responses to requests for opinions concerning the application of the Arkansas Freedom of Information Act pertaining to releasing certain employee records.
+The Opinions Department is also responsible for review of interlocal cooperation agreements and responses to requests for opinions concerning the application of the Arkansas Freedom of Information Act pertaining to the release of certain employee records.